Blog

 Additionally, a response that might be “very effective” to the person doing it might be scored as “ineffective” if it means putting a burden on someone else or creating a problem in the future.
 You might want to interpret “effective” as a response that promotes the common good, rather than what is good for the individual.

-Ultimately, the only way to truly understand what the test considers “effective” is by taking the practice test.
-Reviewing the rationale for each answer will help you better understand what the exam is looking for.
+Ultimately, the only way to truly understand what the test considers “effective” is by taking practice tests.
+The AAMC provides two full-length practice exams that include a variety of scenarios you might see on the actual exam.
+The scoring key presents the rationale for each preferred answer.
+Reviewing these rationales will help you better understand what the exam is looking for.

 Scores are released about a month after the exam is taken.
 They are visible only to schools participating in the PREview.
 Scores are not expected to expire, but each participating school decides for itself how many years it will consider a score valid.